Chicken Rigatoni Alfredo

 Putting it Together:

-Place pasta through chicken from the list above (and mushrooms if adding them), as well as some salt and pepper to taste, into the slow cooker, give it a good stir, and then place it on high for 1 hour and 30-45 minutes.
-After this, add the shredded mozz, and place on low for another 15 minutes, until the cheese is all melted nicely.
-Then move to warm and let sit for 20-30 minutes to allow all the goodness to soak up.
+Place alfredo sauce through chicken from the list above (and mushrooms if adding them), as well as some salt and pepper to taste, into the slow cooker, give it a good stir, and then place it on HIGH for 1 hour and 30-45 minutes.
+After this, add in the shredded mozz until it is all melted nicely.
+Then you can move to warm for about 10 minutes to allow all the goodness to soak up.
+Keep an eye on the pasta to ensure it does not overcook, based on the heat of your slow cooker, times may vary slightly.

 Serving